Arnifabiziagne/Panorama/Panorama_graph/README.md

 - Load conda env : conda activate panorama_graph

 ## Generate the database
-    There are 2 ways to generate database :
+    There are 3 ways to generate database :
     - From a dump file : this is the fastest way but the dump must be available.
+It uses the neo4j-admin load functionnality.
+    - From csv file : it is a fast way to create rthe database if the csv files are available.
+It uses the neo4j-admin import functionnality.
+The difference with the dump is that annotations and indexes won't be created.
     - From the GFA file (and gtf / gff if available) : use the construct_DB function of neoj4_DB_contruction.py script.
-        If the pangenome is big this can take a long time.
+        If the pangenome is big this can take a long time, in this case it is recommanded to use the load_gfa_data_to_csv function to generate csv files.
 According to the memory available, it is necessary to limit the batch size.
 If a gtf / gff file is present, the genome_ref must be set in order to link annotations nodes with the main nodes of pangenome.

 ## Use the tool